 We needed several stops on our way up to let the engine cool down even though we snail-paced.
 Beside the road, many bush fires didn’t make the situation more comfortable.
 Everything was heated up.
 It would be great to have an app that has known in advance and take us safely back through the jungle of bush-fires.
 (Note Bareways: We are working on integrating such data, e.g. from Satellite imagery or public authorities, to not get lost or interfere with the relief organizations or fire departments.)

 Another funny trip was Marocco.
-We rented a little Dacia and wanted to get a house of a surfer colleague who hosted us.
-We just started kind of green and thought we found a great short cut, but with the time the streets got more and more rough, sandy, and uninhabited.
+We rented a little Dacia and wanted to get a house from a surfer colleague who hosted us.
+We just started kind of green and thought we found a great short cut, but with time the streets got more and more rough, sandy, and uninhabited.
 The needle of the

 fuel indicator came closer and closer to the red area and we were in the middle of nowhere.
 Sometime later we came to a very small village with two houses and one mosque.
 Some people sat in front of it and we tried to ask them for directions.
 Unfortunately, we don’t speak French, but somehow we managed to tell them where we needed to go.
 A very friendly goatherd just sat in our car and guided us the way across the country.
 There are no marked roads.
 When we arrived at the house from my surfer colleague the adventure didn’t end.
 Of course, he had a 4×4 Jeep, which absolutely makes sense in this kind of area, which we learned afterward.
 He drove like crazy in front of us to lead us to the surf spot.
 We tried very hard to follow him with our small car fully packed with equipment through bumpy roads.
 We were sure to never get back our deposit of 1500 Euros for the car.
 Every bump felt very expensive.
-If we would have the Bareways app we could check out such roads in advance and try it digitally with several types of vehicles.
+If we had the Bareways app we could check out such roads in advance and try it digitally with several types of vehicles.
 The app would show us which kind of car would make sense and would guide us the way through tough terrain.

 I am often practicing in Maui/Hawaii.
 In the area of Haiku, there are streets with numbers up to 5037.
 They are totally remote and hidden and ending without warning in the middle of the jungle.
 I am regularly scared there.
 It’s really in the middle of nowhere.